 Terms like ‘guardianship’, ‘access’, ‘residence’ and ‘contact’ are now largely obsolete and replaced with concepts like:

-Relating to issues of education, medical treatment and anything else to do with a child’s upbringing and welfare.
+- ‘Special Issues’ – Relating to issues of education, religion, change of a child’s name, medical treatment and anything else to do with a child’s upbringing and welfare.

 In the absence of a Court Order, each party holds shared parental responsibility for the child, meaning that long term decisions relating to education, religious and cultural upbringing, health and even choice of name should not be made without consulting the other parent first.